badrinathpatchikolla/spear-framework/README.md

 ### File source

 #### CSV to JDBC Connector

-Connector for reading csv file applying transformations and storing it into postgres table using spear:\
+An example connector for reading csv file applying transformations and storing it into postgres table using spear:\

-The input data is available in the data/us-election-2012-results-by-county.csv
+The input data is available in the data/us-election-2012-results-by-county.csv.
+Simply copy the below connector and paste it in your interactive shell and see your data being moved to a table in postgres with such minimal code !!!.

 ```scala
 import com.github.edge.roman.spear.SpearConnector